 - Understanding how global catastrophic risk might affect different parts of the global population by socio-demographic metrics.
-We know that climate impacts are felt differently depending on how rich the country is (Levermann et al., 2024) and also increase wealth inequality (Méjean et al., 2024).
-Therefore, it is likely that these differences also exist as a consequence of global catastrophes. - While there is little research on the effects of the dependency on very few food trading companies (Clapp, 2023), there is none when it comes to the question of how this might affect the outcomes of global catastrophic risk scenarios. - There exists some research that acknowledges the potential cascading effects of ASRSs like nuclear war, for instance, recent summaries by Green (2024) or Glomseth (2024), but for many of the events that could cause GCIL, we know only very little of the potential cascading effects. - We need more understanding of the effects of catastrophes like geomagnetic storms and how the loss of industrial inputs might affect agriculture.
+We know that climate impacts are felt differently depending on how rich the country is (Quante et al., 2024) and also increase wealth inequality (Méjean et al., 2024).
+Therefore, it is likely that these differences also exist as a consequence of global catastrophes. - While there is little research on the effects of the dependency on very few food trading companies (Clapp, 2023), there is none when it comes to the question of how this might affect the outcomes of global catastrophic risk scenarios.

+- There exists some research that acknowledges the potential cascading effects and systemic risk of an ASRS, like nuclear war, for instance, recent summaries by Green (2024) or Glomseth (2024), but for many of the events that could cause GCIL, we know only very little about the potential cascading effects.
+Beyond this, even sophisticated modeling efforts like Xia et al. (2022) have limitations they did not account for several factors that could further impact agriculture after nuclear war, such as changes in irrigation water availability, increased surface ozone levels, ultraviolet light damage, effects on pollinators, and killing frost risk.
+For many of the events that could cause GCIL, we know even less about the potential cascading effects and systemic risks. - We need more understanding of the effects of catastrophes like geomagnetic storms and how the loss of industrial inputs might affect agriculture.
 There is some global research on the direct effects (Cliver et al., 2022; Isobe et al., 2022; Rivers et al., 2024b) but less on the indirect effects, especially on agriculture (Moersdorf et al., 2024).
 There are some recent research studies which explore similar effects yet do not frame it in regards to global catastrophic risk but instead as a general disruption in the trade of industrial inputs for agriculture (Ahvo et al., 2023; Sandström et al., 2024). - There is a good chance that catastrophes will not happen in isolation but interact with each other and existing vulnerabilities.
 An example is the possible interaction between nuclear winter and planetary boundaries (Jehn, 2023) or termination shock caused by civilization collapse (Baum et al., 2013).
 These are only two of the possible interactions, and many others are entirely unexplored (for example, having a major geomagnetic storm during a pandemic). - Our food system is not reliant on the food trade network alone but on a highly complex supply chain with many interacting goods and services (Ibrahim et al., 2021), also consisting of many non-food items.
 It would be valuable to understand how these might react to the scenarios described in this manuscript.
-There has been some work to study this for current conditions (Deteix et al., 2024), but not with a focus on global catastrophes.

-- We do not know what might happen after the initial effects play out, as this paper only describes the minimal amount of change that is expected to happen due to the yield changes alone.
+There has been some work to study this for current conditions (Deteix et al., 2024), but not with a focus on global catastrophes. - We do not know what might happen after the initial effects play out, as this paper only describes the minimal amount of change that is expected to happen due to the yield changes alone.
 However, if we look into history, we can see that such disruptions of trade networks can have massive consequences.
 If they unravel the whole network, countries lose access to many goods they need, leading to internal problems and possibly collapse, as happened in the Late Bronze Age (Linkov et al., 2024).
 Important insights could be gained here by applying insights from quantitative history to the last 100 years, as proposed by Hoyer et al. (2024).
 This could be built upon by using historical worst cases and using them as downward counterfactuals to create more realistic and comprehensive scenarios (Woo, 2019).